 So, your puppy should be about moderately active but will need exercise for at least an hour a day.

 Appearance, Coats, and Colors of a Catahoula Great Dane Mix

 Your new puppy can have amazingly different colors and patterns of coat colors because a Catahoula and a Great Dane can have different colors than almost any other dog.

 The Catahoula may have coat colors and patterns of black, blue, blue merle, brindle, chocolate, red, yellow, red merle, white merle, or yellow merle.
-On top of this, he may also have tan markings or white trim on his coat.
+On top of this, his coat may also have tan markings or white trim.

-Both the Catahoula and the Great Dane have short and straight coats that are very easy to take care of.
+The Catahoula and the Great Dane have short, straight coats that are very easy to take care of.